Photo: EduCloud Alliance’s organisation model

 Anyone can become a member of the alliance with the ECA Accession Agreement.
 The different membership types have been defined in more detail in the Charter.
 ECA's membership fees.
 Since a wide range of operators belong to the alliance, the guidelines of competition law define the limitations, which the alliance's discussions shall comply with.

 Parties that have signed the Accession Agreement and paid the membership fee shall be considered members of the EduCloud Alliance.
-Membership types have been divided into four different classes:
+Membership types have been divided into six different groups:

 A strategic member shall gain a place in ECA’s management team.
 This type of membership is primarily for enterprises, communities and authorities, to whose strategy ECA belongs to.

-An operational member is entitled to participate in the working groups’ activities, and the priority is leading the working groups.
-The operational members may, if necessary, also be invited to the management team.
+A business and operational member is entitled to participate in the working groups’ activities, and the priority is leading the working groups.
+These members may, if necessary, also be invited to the management team.
 This type of membership is aimed for enterprises and communities that benefit from ECA and are actively involved in developing it.

 A community member can be invited to working groups and the community is entitled to vote for one of its members to represent in the management team.
 A community member may be an entity or person, who has contributed to ECA and applied for community membership.